 Confirming receipt of your complaint or report

 5.2.
-In the event that the Compliance Manager is involved in the subject matter of the complaint or the Report we will promptly acknowledge you in writing via email.
-In this acknowledgement we will provide the name and title of the person that is handling your complaint, technical issue or fraudulent/security incident.
-This individual will have the authority necessary to investigate and resolve as appropriate to the complaint, technical issue or fraudulent/Security incident identified.
-We will also include a copy of this Policy.
+In the event that the Complaint Manager is involved in the subject matter of the complaint or the Report we will promptly acknowledge you in writing via email.
+The Complaint Manager will have the authority necessary to investigate and resolve as appropriate to the complaint, technical issue or fraudulent/Security incident identified.

 Investigating and resolving your complaint or Report